|

 free.

-He was at least truthful in this last state
+He was at least truthful in this last statement.

 A month earlier, Lincoln had informed the cabinet